AMauro130/BacktestingEV.jl/README.md

 ## Presentation

-**Development of a Back-Testing Procedure in Julia**

-This package will allow you to backtest your forecasting model.
+This package will allow you to back-test your forecasting model.
+We provide you a certain amount of functions to be applied to a prediction model within the known data.

+You will be able to use some simple back-testing functions (as analysing the average values of prediction) and also more complexe ones to evaluate the extreme values of the model.
+A meaninful part of the work has been granted to the Extreme Values Theory (EVT).

+Notice : throughout this project we note Extreme Values as EV.

 ## Installation